College of Arts & Sciences, and Education

 The School of Education

 The School of Education offers both undergraduate and graduate programs that prepare you to begin or advance your career in the education profession.
-Renowned for our long legacy of preparing urban teachers, our programs cover early childhood, elementary, adult, and special education, as well as curriculum and instruction, and school leadership.
+Renowned for our long legacy of preparing urban teachers, our programs cover early childhood, elementary, adult, and special education, as well as school leadership.
 As you progress through your program, enjoy the experience of being in collaborative small classes that encourage academic excellence, idea sharing, compassion, as well as opportunities that allow you to speak and be heard.